The Five Parts of the Financial System

 - Adverse selection

-Problem created asymmetric information before a transaction occurs, which makes potential borrows not to pay back the loan hence increasing credit risk.
+Problem created by asymmetric information before a transaction occurs, which makes potential borrows not to pay back the loan hence increasing credit risk.
 This makes lenders avoid lending even to credit worth customers.

 Adverse selection makes the financial market to be inefficient